mihneagiurgea/fuxia/README.md

 digged cells and the second one tells us the maximum number of digged cells on a row or an a column.

 __The Digging Order:__

-    - Sequence 1: Left to Right then Top to Bottom (seen in Figure 5.3 )
+    - Sequence 1: Left to Right then Top to Bottom
-    - Sequence 2: Wandering along “S” (seen in Figure 5.3 (b))
+    - Sequence 2: Wandering along “S”
-    - Sequence 3: Jumping one cell (seen in Figure 5.3 (c))
+    - Sequence 3: Jumping one cell
     - Sequence 4: Randomizing globally

 Project Architecture: